EuvhenRight/Promptly/README.md

 Promptly is a full-stack marketplace where creators publish AI prompts (for ChatGPT, Gemini, Midjourney, and more) and users can browse, purchase, and run them.
 The platform handles authentication, payments, content moderation, ratings, comments, and creator payouts end-to-end.

+I designed and built the platform end-to-end — from the public marketplace and authenticated dashboards to the admin moderation panel, Stripe-powered payments, creator payouts, and AI generation flows.
+The codebase is production-grade: typed end-to-end, tested at four levels (unit / integration / contract / e2e), documented in-app, and deployable to both Firebase App Hosting and Netlify.

+## Highlights

+- **Production-grade Next.js 15 App Router** — RSC, server actions, route handlers, and a custom Firebase Storage image loader for optimized thumbnails.
+- **Stripe end-to-end** — Checkout, idempotent webhook fulfilment, subscription plans, and creator payouts via Stripe Connect with admin approval.
+- **Type-safe boundaries** — Zod schemas shared between forms and API handlers; one source of truth from input validation to Firestore writes.
+- **Pluggable AI layer** — Google Genkit flows wrap Gemini and Replicate, so swapping providers is a one-file change.
+- **Four-layer test pyramid** — unit ([Vitest](https://vitest.dev/)), integration, contract, and end-to-end ([Playwright](https://playwright.dev/)).
+- **Firestore schema designed for read patterns** — composite indexes and security rules tuned for the marketplace's hottest queries.
+- **In-app documentation** — Markdown + Mermaid diagrams + Swagger UI for the OpenAPI 3.0 spec.
+- **Multi-target deploy** — same build runs on Firebase App Hosting and Netlify with no code changes.

 ## Features

 - **Prompt marketplace** — browse, search, filter by category, model, type, tags, price, and rating